quantis/activeRecord/README.markdown

 ### ID Column ###

-Paris requires that your database tables have a unique primary key column.
-By default, Paris will use a column called `id`.
+Dakota requires that your database tables have a unique primary key column.
+By default, Dakota will use a column called `id`.
 To override this default behaviour, add a **public static** property to your class called `$_id_column`:

     class User extends Model {
         public static $_id_column = 'my_id_column';
     }

-**Note** - Paris has its *own* default ID column name mechanism, and does not respect column names specified in Idiorm's configuration.
+**Note** - Dakota has its *own* default ID column name mechanism, and does not respect column names specified in Idiorm's configuration.

-### Paris' Active Record pattern ###
+### Dakota's Active Record pattern ###

 Each instance of your class represents a row in the database table.
 For example, to create an object representing a new row in the `user` table,